About insomnia in children and teenagers

 - medical conditions – for example, asthma, sleep apnoea or restless leg syndrome

-- illnesses that make it hard to sleep – for example, colds or ear infections
+- illnesses that make it hard to sleep well – for example, colds or ear infections

-- medications – for example, some drugs used to treat attention deficit hyperactivity disorder or antidepressants
+- medicines that might make children more alert – for example, antidepressants or medicines used to treat attention deficit hyperactivity disorder

-- caffeine – for example, energy drinks, coffee, chocolate or cola.
+- caffeine – for example, energy drinks, coffee, tea, chocolate or cola.

 It’s a good idea to talk with your GP if you’re concerned that problems with sleep are affecting your child’s wellbeing, schoolwork or relationships.

-Also talk with the GP if the problems are making your child anxious, or if they go on for more than 2-4 weeks.
+Also talk with the GP if the problems are making your child anxious, or if they go on for more than about 2 weeks.

-Your doctor will usually take your child’s medical history, as well as a physical exam to check for any signs of a medical problem.
+Your child’s doctor will probably ask a lot of questions to understand why your child might be having trouble sleeping.
+They might also examine your child to check for any signs of a medical problem.
 This can sometimes include a blood test.

-Sometimes, if the causes of your child’s insomnia aren’t clear, your child might be monitored overnight at a sleep centre.
+Sometimes, if the causes of your child’s insomnia aren’t clear, your child might be monitored overnight at a sleep centre or at home.